gregpriday/laravel-retry/README.md

 ```

 #### 2. LinearBackoffStrategy
 Increases delay by a fixed amount with each attempt.
+Useful when a more predictable increase in wait time is desired compared to exponential backoff.

 ```php
 use GregPriday\LaravelRetry\Strategies\LinearBackoffStrategy;